Nantahala Outdoor Center: International Presence

 From 2022, NOC started offering international trips with a wide variety of excursions to choose from at each location.
 Some of the locations include British Columbia, Argentina, Iceland, and Africa.
 They include a variety of trips to accommodate for different ages and experience levels.
-Many of the international trips venture to highly sought after places around the world.
-NOC international expeditions venture to the ends of the earth from Mount Kilimanjaro to Machu Picchu to the Northern Lights in Iceland.
+Destinations for these international excursions include Mount Kilimanjaro, Machu Picchu, and Iceland.

 Former NOC president John Burton (who, until recently, was an owner/operator of nearby Nantahala Village Resort) was a member of the original 1972 Olympic slalom team.
 His teammate Angus Morrison, currently a head guide for Nantahala River Guided Trips, was also on the Olympic team that year, as well as in 1976 and 1980.
 More recently, Olympians Lecky and Fritz Haller, Horace Holden Jr., Wayne Dickert (currently head of NOC Instruction), Joe Jacobi, Scott Strausbaugh and Scott Shipley have all trained with the Nantahala Racing Club at NOC on the Nantahala River.
-Bryson City native, Adam Clawson, a two-time U.S. Olympian and a 1991 World Championship silver medalist is widely recognized as one of the greatest C-1 slalom paddlers to ever race for the United States.
+Bryson City native Adam Clawson is a two-time U.S. Olympian and a 1991 World Championship silver medalist.

 Jacobi and Strausbaugh, paddling C-2, are the only Americans ever to have won an Olympic gold medal for the US in whitewater, which they did in Barcelona in 1992.
 NOC remains a training site for whitewater athletes in the US.
 Paddlers have come from all over to experience the Nantahala river and the NOC alike.